 Cover and let the chicken marinate for at least an hour.
 If you can prepare this step in the morning or the night before.

 Mix 1 tablespoon ranch seasoning, panko breadcrumbs, parmesan cheese, and shredded cheddar cheese in a medium bowl.

-Dip the marinated chicken breasts into the panko mixture and place on a sheet pan, or in a baking dish, coated with olive oil.
+Coat the sheet pan with olive oul.
+Dip the marinated chicken breasts into the panko mixture and place on the sheet pan.

 Divide the remaining panko mixture between the chicken breasts.

 Bake for 25 - 30 minutes or until the chicken is cooked through.
 The internal temperature of the chicken should be 165 degrees when it's cooked completely.

 Serve with a salad, rice, or vegetables.